Skip to content

 <input name="username" required />

-<input name="password" type="password" />
+<input name="pin" type="password" placeholder="Choose a PIN" />

 <button disabled={loading}>Register</button>